cnak/cnak.github.io/_posts/2016-06-24-functional-programming.md

 a function has been declared within a function!
 When we call "my_function" we get a symbol back but not the function.
 Strange behaviour I find.
 I would expect to get a function back, so maybe ruby doesn't treat functions as first class citizens.

-But what about high order functions?
+But what about higher order functions?

-### High order functions
+### Higher order functions

-High order functions follows these two rules
+Higher order functions follows these two rules

 - Accepts a function as an input argument.
 - Return a functions as the return value